Crawkidile/Sean-BSE-25/index.md

 # Magic Mirror
 A smart mirror is an innovative device that integrates a reflective surface with a digital display, providing real-time information such as weather updates and news.
+This incorporate the use of a mirror with the usefull features of electronic devices.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|